Transparency and finances

 Taxes

-Tax on income and earnings consist of corporation and commercial taxes, related to non-tax-exempt activities (e. g. merchandise sales) and from tax at source and capital gains tax associated with income from securities and investments.
-The fall from the previous year is primarily due to refunds of capital gains tax.
+Taxes on income and earnings consist of corporation and commercial taxes, related to non-tax-exempt activities (e.g. merchandise sales) and from tax at source and capital gains tax associated with income from securities and investments.
+The increase in the reporting year is a consequence of slightly higher foreign withholding taxes and a refund of capital gains tax in the previous year.

 Interest expenses